 Many countries in Europe and North America conduct periodical HBM programmes (e.g. Germany, the Czech Republic, Canada, USA), giving an overview of the substances the population is exposed to.

 Since 1985 the Federal Environmental Agency runs the nationwide and representative German Environmental Surveys (GerES) to analyse the exposure situation of the German population.
-The fifth survey is actually running and focuses on the exposure of children and teenagers to environmental pollutions.
+The fifth survey, completed in 2017, focused on the exposure of children and teenagers to environmental pollutions.

-The data of the surveys provide the base for the Human Biomonitoring Commission to establish reference values (HBM I and HBM II values).
-The reference value of a chemical in a certain body fluid (e.g. urine, blood) and hence the background exposure will be determined, based on measured results within a defined population, area or country.
+The data of the surveys provide the base for the Human Biomonitoring Commission to establish reference values (HBM I and HBM II values) of a chemical in a certain body fluid (e.g. urine, blood).

-Some follow-up studies focus in particular on the unborn child.
+Some follow-up studies focus in particular on the unborn child, such as in Denmark and Japan.
 Before and during pregnancy, HBM data may highlight a possible relation between external influences and a child’s development.
 Such findings could be taken into account for preventive actions.

 EU Pilotstudie DEMOCOPHES zur Schadstoffbelastung (PDF, 398 kB, 21.11.2012)available in German and French

 Last modification 03.02.2023